 A woman rang police because she was fed up filling her bath with a kettle a court heard.

-Fifty-four-year old Jane Smith plagued the police and the ambulance service with bizarre pleas for their help.
+Fifty four-year-old Jane Smith plagues the police and the ambulance service with bizarre pleas for their help.

-She used the emergency “999” service to make the calls magistrates were told.
+She used the emergency “999” service to make the calls Blackpool magistrates were told today.

 The order had been put in place in 2017 for making similar nuisance calls including asking police to assist her because her mattress was uncomfortable.

-Magistrates made her subject of a 12 month community order with ten days rehabilitation.
-She was also fined £50 and must pay £85 costs.
+Magistrates ruled the Criminal Behaviour Order must stay in place and made her subject of a 12 month community order with ten days rehabilitation and was fined £50 and must pay £85 costs.